APNA Membership FAQs

 Student membership is $25.00.
-It is only available to full-time students in a nursing program and who can provide evidence of full-time status.
-The Student must send in a letter from their dean, registrar, or program director which verifies full-time status in a nursing program.
+It is only available to full-time students in a nursing degree program and who can provide evidence of full-time status.
+An email from the student's dean, registrar, or program director which verifies full-time status in a nursing degree program must be received.
 Student members may not vote or hold office, but they may serve on committees, councils and task forces.
 Students will be mailed a copy of JAPNA and will receive APNA News by email.

 I am a former member.
 How do I reinstate my membership?

 Use the member lookup feature available on the Renew Membership page to determine your member number.
 If this does not work, please call our Membership Department at 855-863-APNA (2762).
 Please do not create a new account.
 Note that your eLearning History is linked with your APNA ID number - if you create a new account with a new ID number, any history you have from a previous account will not transfer.
 If you do not know your APNA ID number or cannot log on to your account, please call the APNA Membership Department at 855-863-APNA (2762) or email email@example.com in order to maintain access to your current eLearning History (including CE certificates).

 Is APNA part of the American Nurses Association (ANA)?

 APNA is an independent organization, however it is a premiere organizational affiliate of ANA.
 Membership in APNA is not the same as membership in the American Nurses Association (ANA).
 However, a membership with APNA does include an Digital Membership with ANA, which provides online access to a myriad of ANA member benefits.
 You do not need to be an ANA member to join APNA.
 Conversely, you do not need to be an APNA member to join ANA.

 Has APNA developed standards for psychiatric-mental health nursing practice?